 To understand the modern workplace and how it is rapidly evolving is critical to all those actively supporting the performance and well-being of workers, both within the organization and across the extended enterprise.

-Once you’ve finished building, testing, reviewing and refining your learning platform, you’re probably ready to take a year off work and watch as the users flood in and shower your efforts with praise.
+Once you’ve finished selecting, building, testing, reviewing and refining your learning management system (LMS) , you’re probably ready to take a year off work and watch as users flood in and sing your praises.

 When looking for a new learning management system, there is a multitude of questions that must be asked, starting with: What do I need my LMS to be able to do to allow us to reach our learning goals?
 However, one initial consideration that people often

 If you’re responsible for helping people continuously learn and stay up to date, you already know that formal training courses are not enough.
 Things change.
 New insights are published and shared every day.
 Courses go out of date.

 This is a guest post from Jeff Campbell, Founder and CEO of Motrain - a corporate training engagement (LMS gamification) platform that integrates with Totara Learn - designed to improve course completion rates and help learners develop a stronger person

 From simple plugins and themes, to deep integrations with other software and tools, Totara provides organisations with the flexibility to integrate and freedom to innovate in order to fulfil their workforce learning and development needs.